-Saint-Blaise-des-Simples Chapel is the only vestige of a 12th century leprosy run by Saint-Blaise, a physician who treated the sick with medicinal herbs once called ‘simples’.
+Saint-Blaise-des-Simples Chapel is the only vestige of a 12th century leprosy placed under the patronage of Saint-Blaise, a physician who treated the sick with medicinal herbs once called ‘simples’.

 By the 18th century the leprosy was in ruins, only the chapel was still standing as it served for religious services (today disused).

-Several buttresses reinforce the walls built with the sandstone extracted from the nearby Forest of Fontainebleau.
+Several buttresses reinforce the walls built with the sandstone found in the nearby Forest of Fontainebleau.

-The interior is understated, with the exception of the walls covered with lime that were decorated by the poet and artist Jean Cocteau.
+The interior is simple, but the walls covered with lime were decorated by the poet and artist Jean Cocteau.

 Saint-Blaise-des-Simples Chapel lies in the heart of a small garden of medicinal plants (Jardin des Simples) where you’ll also find the old bell of Milly-la-Forêt covered market.